 - 47. Trees can be subject to a range of pests & diseases that are detrimental to tree health, and in a small number of cases, can have an impact on human health. - 48.
-The number and range of pests and diseases has increased in recent decades, due primarily to an increase in the global trade of live plants and wood products.
+The number and range of pests and diseases is thought to have increased in recent decades, due primarily to an increase in the global trade of live plants and wood products.
 It is also evident that Climate Change is leading to some of these pests and diseases becoming more prevalent. - 49.
-Two pests and diseases currently having most impact on trees in TRDC District are Ash Die Back (ADB) and Oak Processionary Moth (OPM).
+Two pests and diseases currently having most impact on trees in Three Rivers District are Ash Die Back (ADB) and Oak Processionary Moth (OPM).